datacommonsorg/website/tools/nl/validator/README.md

 SV,PlaceType,Place,SVDesc,PlaceName
 ```

+TODO: Add PaLM alt support

 ### System Test

 For every row of the above CSV:
-1. We construct a query using the SV desc and place name.
+1. We construct a query using the SV desc and place name, and hit
-   * Additionally we may include contained-in and ranking queries.
+   `dev.datacommons.org`.
-2. In the chart config, check:
+2. Check the results for:
-   * If we have no result
+   * If we have chart-config
    * If we got the place wrong
-   * What the rank of the SV is in the chart-config
+   * the rank of the SV is in the chart-config (i.e., first chart with it)
-     (the first chart it shows up in)
-   * What the rank of the SV in the embedding results
+   * the rank of the SV in the embedding results
 3. Produce a CSV with and some associated counters:
    ```
    Query,SV,Place,Exception,EmptyResult,WrongPlace,ChartSVRank,EmbeddingSVRank